-Concentration of ownership among our existing executive officers, directors and their affiliates may prevent new investors from influencing significant corporate decisions.
+Concentration of ownership among our existing executive officers, directors and their affiliates may prevent stockholders from influencing significant corporate decisions.

-As of December 31, 2020, each of Dr. Ahmed M. Hamdy, our Chief Executive Officer and Chairman of our board of directors, and Dr. Raquel E. Izumi, our President and Chief Operations Officer, beneficially owns, directly or indirectly, approximately 11.6% of our outstanding common stock, and our directors and executive officers as a group beneficially own approximately 29.9% of our outstanding common stock.
-As a result, these stockholders will be able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors, any amendment of our Certificate of Incorporation and approval of significant corporate transactions.
-In addition, certain of these individuals are party to the Voting Agreement, and have the right to elect all of the members of our board of directors.
-This control could have the effect of delaying or preventing a change of control or changes in management and will make the approval of certain transactions difficult or impossible without the support of these stockholders.
+As of March 31, 2022, each of Dr. Ahmed M. Hamdy, our Chief Executive Officer, and Dr. Raquel E. Izumi, our President and Chief Operations Officer, beneficially owned, directly or indirectly, approximately 15.4% of our outstanding common stock, and our directors and executive officers as a group beneficially own approximately 24.1% of our outstanding common stock.
+As a result, these stockholders will be able to exercise significant influence over all matters requiring stockholder approval, including the election of directors, any amendment of our Certificate of Incorporation and approval of significant corporate transactions.
+In addition, certain of these individuals are party to the Voting Agreement, pursuant to which they have the right to nominate all of the members of our board of directors and the obligation to vote for such nominees.
+This could have the effect of delaying or preventing a change of control or changes in management and will make the approval of certain transactions difficult without the support of these stockholders.